Justin Herbert Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Season Stats

-- He has tacked on 301 rushing yards on 61 carries with three touchdowns, averaging 18.8 yards per game.
+- He's also rushed 61 times for 301 yards and three touchdowns, averaging 18.8 yards per game.

-- The Chargers, who rank sixth in the NFL in points scored, have attempted a pass 60.3% of the time while running the football 39.7% of the time.
+- The Chargers, who rank sixth in the NFL in points scored, have dropped back to pass 60.3% of the time while running the football 39.7% of the time.

-- Herbert has thrown 98 passes in the red zone this season, 50.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Herbert's matchup with the Raiders.